albamesp/gis_log/qgis-notes.md

 Raster > Exctraction > Contour...

 #### Terrain Analysis
-Slope -- z factor, a correction factor for calculating slope. this is coordinate system specific (apparently?)
+*Slope* -- z factor, a correction factor for calculating slope. this is coordinate system specific (apparently?)
 Here it is 10000, the actual number "doesn't really matter."

-Aspect -- calculates direction of slope, degrees from 0.
+*Aspect* -- calculates direction of slope, degrees from 0.
 Caution: value 10, 10 degrees from 0, and 350 degrees from 0.
 Despite these two angles (both 10 degrees from north) only being 20 degrees apart, numerically they are much farther apart... *think* before analysis.

+*Hillshade* -- presents a hillshade map, illuminated by a specified sun angle. (azimuth, and altitude)

+*Ruggedness Index* -- produces a relative index by looking at surrounding pixels for relative elevation.

+### Print Composer
+For outputting maps to file.

+Add new map > then drag data frame.

+To move things within the data frame go to: Layout > Move Content *Really useful, why didn't I know this before!?*

 # Ideas/ notes for PhD/ Life